 To create the hanging loop, I cut the red loop off the original wreath.
 Next, I tied strips of denim and fabric onto the center of the loop with twine.
 To secure the fabric together, I wrapped the denim around the bottom of the loop and glued it in place.
 This created a multi-colored loop that I glued to the backside of the top star tip.

 Ta-da!
-I hope you enjoyed this thrift store transformation and check back next week for the wooden thing-a-ma-jig transformation reveal!
+I love the new patriotic star wreath!
+It has a whole new vibe and I hope you enjoyed this thrift store transformation.
+Be sure to check back next week for the wooden thing-a-ma-jig transformation reveal!

 Ready for more thrift store wreath makeovers?
 Head over to my fellow swap bloggers and see what they’ve created too!